patoarvizu/kms-vault-operator/README.md

 In addition to managing `KMSVaultSecret` custom resources, this operator also handles a second type of resource called `PartialKMSVaultSecret`.
 This CRD is similar to `KMSVaultSecret` but only supports the `secrets` field, and doesn't have its own controller.
 Instead, the purpose of this resource is to hold secrets that can be included in a `KMSVaultSecret`, via the `includeSecrets` field.
 The single `kmsvaultsecret_controller.go` will aggregate the included secrets along with those of the resource itself and write them all together as a single item in Vault.
 To keep things as simple as possible, the first iteration of this feature won't support nesting `PartialKMSVaultSecret`s (e.g. by including `PartialKMSVaultSecret`s in other `PartialKMSVaultSecret`s).
 Rather, the way to include multiple partial secrets is to just list them all in the `includeSecrets` field of the `KMSVaultSecret` resource.

 Because of their abstract nature, `PartialKMSVaultSecret`s don't have a path, Vault authenticating method, or KV settings, but they do support the KMS secret encryption context, which is passed down to the concrete `KMSVaultSecret` object.

+### Empty secrets

+Although rarely an empty string is required as a secret, sometimes it is needed for backwards compatibility or as a placeholder.
+Since an empty string is not a valid KMS-encrypted string, the CRD includes a field that signals to the operator that an empty string should be put in the indicated path and field.
+To do this, simply set `emptySecret: true` to each individual item under `secrets` that you want to inject as a an empty string.
+Note that when you do this, the operator will ignore anything set in the `encryptedSecret` field, even if it's a valid KMS-encrypted string.

 ## For security nerds